CFOs and controllers

 CFOs and Controllers: Role, Responsibilities and Hiring Guide

-CFOs and controllers are senior accounting roles that drive a business’ finance function.
-In 2024 the finance function has climbed up to becoming one the most relevant parts of a business.
-Interest rates are soaring through the roof, and the economy seems primed for an inevitable upset.
+CFOs and controllers are senior accounting roles that drive a business’s finance function.
+In 2024, the finance function will become one of the most relevant parts of a business.
+Interest rates are soaring, and the economy seems primed for an inevitable upset.
 If businesses are not prepared, they may face catastrophic damage should the worst occur.

 It falls to the brave CFOs and Controllers out there to fortify the defenses in the face of the coming storm.
 Much like doctors were our first line of defense against the pandemic, accountants and economists will play a pivotal role in shaping the global business landscape in the months to come.